An artist finesses a large mural painting during the San Marcos Studio Tour

 • (512) 393-8400

-Dunbar Park is located at the corner of Endicott and MLK Dr. The park is 7 acres and the amenities include a playground, basketball court, softball field, picnic tables, benches and trash cans.
+Dunbar Park is located at the corner of Endicott and MLK Dr. The park is 7 acres and the amenities include a playground, basketball court, softball field, picnic tables, benches, concrete walking path and trash cans.

 • 217 MLK Dr.